Hungarian State Opera

 The Hungarian State Opera is the national opera company of Hungary.
 Located in Budapest, it is a busy institution, with over 200 operas each calendar year, on top of extensive educational programs, ballet, and musical theatre.
 The company employs 150 singers, a 200 member orchestra, and a 200 member chorus.
 Performances take place in the Hungarian State Opera House and the Erkel Theatre.

 In recent years, the company has also courted controversy, both in choices of casting, and in succumbing to public pressure to end scheduled productions early.

+The year 2024 marked the 140th anniversary of its opening.
+In the same year, they announced the expansion of the “Opera Digitár” database which allows for the search of 60,000 performances, and the careers of more than 7,000 artists over the previous 139 seasons.

 History

 Origin

 The Hungarian State Opera, or the Royal Hungarian Opera, as it was known until 1945, was founded in 1884 in Budapest.
 Its first director was Hungarian conductor and composer Ferenc Erkel, whose name now graces the second performance space that the company occupies.

 The first performance of the company included the first act of Bánk bán by Erkel (considered to be an important, patriotic Hungarian opera), and the first act of Richard Wagner's Lohengrin.

 From the beginning, the Hungarian State Opera was a large institution, initially employing a total of 475 people, including performers, orchestra players, and varying administrative staff.
 The Opera House itself, however, was undersized in terms of the number of seats, leading to a shortfall in operating income within the first few years of the company's existence.
 The shortfall was made up by a significant annual gift from the King.
 It is suggested that this gift led to the government having an outsized say in all matters related to company operations.
 Early audiences were made up of the aristocracy and other elites, who did not require excellence of the art on stage.
 Rather, it was considered a social club.